King County approves hazard pay for grocery workers in unincorporated areas

 The ordinance will grant an additional $4 per hour to workers in unincorporated King County, at stores over 10,000 square feet that mostly sell groceries, or at retail stores over 85,000 square feet where at least 30% of the store is used to sell groceries.
 The employers must employ at least 500 workers worldwide, with at least one employee working at a store in unincorporated King County.
 It does not apply to people who work at convenience stores or in farmers markets.

-Exempt businesses include those in areas where there’s limited food access, and are at least two miles from a grocery store that would be required to provide the hazard pay; additionally, the owner-operator must be independent and have four or fewer open stores and employ fewer than 25 workers at the location.
+Exempt businesses include those in areas without many fresh food options that are at least two miles from a grocery store that would be required to provide the hazard pay; additionally, the owner-operator must be independent and have four or fewer open stores and employ fewer than 25 workers at the location.

 The ordinance also protects employees from retaliation from their employers over hazard pay and the right to file a civil action if they are denied compensation.